Cost of Living in Guyana 2025: Full Family Budget Guide

 lower living costs guyana

-Although daily expenses vary by location, a family of four in Guyana can expect monthly costs around $2,500–$3,000 USD, substantially lower than typical U.S. expenses.
+Daily expenses vary by location, but a family of four in Guyana can expect monthly costs around $2,500–$3,000 USD.
+That is substantially lower than typical U.S. expenses.

-You’ll find the overall cost of living noticeably reduced: utilities average about $73.8 versus $190 in the U.S., and local transport runs roughly $36.1 monthly compared to $69.3.
-Eating out is also cheaper — a dinner for two costs about $28.6 versus $78.2.
+The overall cost of living is noticeably reduced.
+According to cost comparison data, utilities average about $73.80 per month versus $190 in the U.S., and local transport runs roughly $36.10 monthly compared to $69.30.
+Eating out is cheaper too: a dinner for two costs about $28.60 versus $78.20.

-These comparisons show you won’t need as much money to maintain a similar lifestyle as in the U.S. Data-driven contrasts make budgeting straightforward: combined savings on utilities, transport, and dining drive much of the gap in living expenses.
+You won’t need as much income to maintain a similar lifestyle.
+Combined savings on utilities, transport, and dining drive most of the gap.

-You’ll need less money to maintain a similar U.S.-style lifestyle — savings on utilities, transport and dining add up.
+You’ll need less money to maintain a similar U.S.-style lifestyle.
+Savings on utilities, transport, and dining add up fast.

 housing affordability challenges rising

-When you compare housing costs, Guyana still looks cheaper overall—even with rising local prices—since average rents run about 62.5% below U.S. levels; however, urban apartment prices tell a more nuanced story at roughly $3,449 per square metre in city centres versus $1,308 per square metre in the suburbs.
+Guyana still looks cheaper overall for housing, even with rising local prices.
+Average rents run about 62.5% below U.S. levels.
+Urban apartment prices tell a more nuanced story, though: roughly $3,449 per square metre in city centres versus $1,308 per square metre in the suburbs.

-Currency depreciation plus a 7.45% 20-year mortgage rate (vs. 6.42% in the U.S.) are driving up ownership costs and narrowing the affordability gap.
+Currency depreciation, plus a 7.45% 20-year mortgage rate (vs. 6.42% in the U.S.), is driving up ownership costs and narrowing the affordability gap.

-1. Rent advantage: average rents ~62.5% lower than U.S., favoring tenants and short-term movers.
+1. Rent advantage: Average rents are roughly 62.5% lower than in the U.S., which favors tenants and short-term movers.

-2. Urban premium: city-centre apartments cost ~2.6x suburban per sqm, raising urban living expenses.
+2. Urban premium: City-centre apartments cost about 2.6 times more per square metre than suburban ones, raising urban living expenses considerably.

-3. Ownership pressure: GDY depreciation and 7.45% mortgages increase monthly payments and total financing costs.
+3. Ownership pressure: Currency depreciation and a 7.45% mortgage rate increase monthly payments and total financing costs.

-4. Comparative outcome: rentals remain attractive, but long-term affordability for buyers is eroding, so factor exchange-rate and interest-rate risk into housing decisions.
+4. Comparative outcome: Rentals remain attractive, but long-term affordability for buyers is eroding.
+Factor exchange-rate and interest-rate risk into any housing decision.

 Monthly Budget for a Family of Four